5 C’s & 10 C’s Of Survival | Dave Canterbury Recommends…

 The most difficult thing to reproduce in an outdoor situation.
 A high quality knife, preferably in a sheath and strapped to your belt.
 I recommend a full tang knife (for strength).

-I’ve written a number of articles on the survival knife, including this one about “batoning” wood:
+I’ve written several articles on the survival knife, including this one about “batoning” wood:

 [ Read: How to Baton Wood and Why ]